Think about some of the most creative posters that you have seen throughout your life. I know that there are a handful that stick out in your brain.

 When designing a poster with lots of components, like an event poster with lots of names, sometimes you have more information than you know what to do with.

 To help keep your poster design organized, divide the page into “block” sections, like in the concert poster example above.
-The clean lines make it easier to scan the poster for
+The clean lines make it easier to scan the poster for important information!

 Without these sections, you would be left with a mess of band names, and some annoyed fans.
 So follow their lead and make sure you keep things well organized.